JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 ![](www/models_ensemble_contour.png)

 Finally, we use the `GreedyGenerator` for the counterfactual search.
-For the same desired threshold *γ* as before, the counterfactual ends up somewhat closer to a cluster of original samples.
-In other words we end up providing more realisitic albeit likely more costly counterfactual.

 ``` julia
 generator = GreedyGenerator(Dict(:δ=>0.1,:n=>30))